maltevb/ecomapper/README.md

-# EcoMapper: Generative Modeling for Climate-Aware Satellite Imagery
+# EcoMapper: Generative Modeling for Climate-Aware Satellite Imagery (ICML 2025)
 ## Introduction

 **EcoMapper** is a generative modeling framework designed to produce realistic, climate-aware satellite imagery using advanced diffusion models.
 This project combines remote sensing with climate data, leveraging a globally distributed dataset of **2.9 million Sentinel-2 images** across 15 land cover types and 6 years of monthly data.